 Himalaya is a mine of the diverse topography of India, rugged trails, stupendous atmosphere, and fascinating panorama.
 This is what makes India a trekker’s paradise serving an unmatched rejuvenation to the stressful mind.
-The Himalayan region of India is brimming with a plethora of trails across all difficulty levels.
-And, for trekkers who want to explore some of the best-kept secrets of nature, there is a potpourri of options that resides within the Indian Himalaya.
+The Himalayan region of India is brimming with a plethora of trails across all difficulty levels and for trekkers who want to explore some of the best-kept secrets of nature, there is a potpourri of options that resides within the Indian Himalaya.
 If you are thinking that treks won’t open your doors too diverse and breathtaking landscapes, then you are wrong buddy.
-Here are some of the best treks that will fulfill a beginners zest for the adrenaline rush.
+Here are some of the best moderate Himalayan treks that will fulfill a beginner’s zest for the adrenaline rush.

-This seven day trek is a gem of the Garhwal Himalayas and is known for its sprawling meadows and dazzling splendour of a majestic valley.
-Not only this, the valley is home to a wide gamut of rare species including Asiatic black bear, blue sheep.
-Don’t freak or awed if you happen to spot a snow leopard.
-The monsoon months of July, August and September attracts the most soul seekers as the valley is carpeted with hued flowers.
+The monsoon months of July, August, and September attracts the most soul seekers as the valley is carpeted with hued flowers.
 And if that’s not all to call you then you would definitely not want to miss a site that is recognized as a world heritage by UNESCO.

 Khar Myundari Trek, Himachal Pradesh

 Situated at an altitude of 3800m from sea level, Khar Myundari Trek welcomes its admirers round the year.
 This two-day trek is a perfect getaway from Manali for those short on time.

 Starting from Sethan which is an hour of drive from the town of Manali, the trek glides through enchanting Kullu valley and lands you at a lakeside camp.

 The best part of this trek is the breathtaking view of Kullu Valley that takes you to another world of your own.